-[This blog post describes part I of our 5000 km Nordic Tour, accomplished with an Electric Vehicle with a 400 km driving range.
+[This blog post describes part I of our 5000 km Nordic Tour, accomplished with an Electric Vehicle with a 400 km driving range in the summer of 2022.
 Can it be done?]

 Let me introduce you to our newish iron horse: Polestar 2, aka Polle, is an electric vehicle that entered our household after our old, faithful servant Skoda das Auto had to be released from its duties.
 Now don’t get any ideas about the nickname of Polle.
 It was adopted from a cartoon pony, a character whose adventures I loved to read about as a kid, and my daughter is reading now.